-There are quite a lot of mixers in the market and there has been an upgrade in their functions.
+There are many mixers in the market, and their functions have been upgraded.
 Choosing between a blender and a mixer isn’t overwhelming since both can attend to different kitchen needs however you might have to consider one if there is no room for both.

-The main difference between a blender and a mixer is the process in which they both process foods.
+The main difference between a blender and a mixer is how they both process foods.
 A blender uses a powerful motor and blade to is to mix and liquefy foods or as the name implies blend ingredients like soup or smoothies while a mixer is meant to mix or whip things up all together in a bowl.

 There are some occasions you might have to choose between a blender and a mixer and this is where many people often wonder which is best.
-Stick with us to find out if you should be using a blender instead of a mixer and surely all you need to know about these two kitchen tools.
+Stick with us to find out if you should be using a blender instead of a mixer, and indeed all you need to know about these two kitchen tools.

 The Blender Explained